Frequently Asked Questions

-Who is the suitable to take the Herbal Foundations Program and the Growing & Wildcrafting Program?
+Who is the Herbal Foundations Program suitable for?

--Professionals who currently work in health care.
-A significant number of our students have been registered nurses, counsellors, social workers, massage therapists, and other health care professionals.
-Some students had previous training in fields such as Traditional Chinese Medicine and Naturopathy and already had significant herbal and clinicial knowledge; however, the feedback is that our programs offered them something different, which is direct experience interacting with plants in their natural state, in the garden and the wild throughout their various stages of growth.
-Students reflected that this enriched their love, connection and understanding of herbal medicine.
+• Professionals currently working in health care.
+A significant number of our students have been registered nurses, counselors, social workers, massage therapists, doulas and other health care professionals.
+Some students have had previous training in fields such as Traditional Chinese Medicine and Naturopathy and already had significant herbal and clinicial knowledge.
+However, their feedback has been that our programs offered something different, which is direct experience interacting with plants in their natural state.
+Students reflected that this enriched their love, connection and understanding of herbal medicine and healing work.

--Students wishing to develop their own herbal businesses.
+•Students planning to develop their own herbal businesses.
 Past students have incorporated their knowledge into their caregiving fields, began herbal medicine farms, herbal product lines, or herbal consultations.
-This program is for both those wishing to help themselves and their families and those who wish to incorporate it into a business.

-Do I get a certificate for taking your courses?
+Will I get a certificate for taking your program?

--Yes, you will get a certificate at your request upon completion.
-Please note that Herbalism is not a certifiable profession in the USA, meaning that you are not required by a governing body to have a certificate to be an herbalist.
+• Yes at your request upon completion.
+Please note that herbalism is not a certifiable profession in the USA, meaning that you are not required by a governing body to have a certificate to be an herbalist.

-After I register for your program, will I be able to get a refund, either whole or partial, if I decide not to take your program, or if I cannot complete it, or if I miss a day of class, or for some other reason?
+After I register for a program or workshop, will I be able to get a refund, either whole or partial, if I decide not to take your program, or if I cannot complete it, or if I miss a day of class, or for some other reason?

--We are unable to provide any refunds.
+• We are unable to provide any refunds.
 Please read the program information carefully to see if the course and dates are a good fit.
-If you have any questions at all please contact us to discuss in advance of registration and we will be happy to answer any questions you might have.
+If you have any questions at all please contact us to discuss prior to registering and we will be happy to answer any questions you might have.